Internal Components

 Properties

-Case
+1. Case 🧊

 - Provides protection and cooling for the internal components.

-- Also prevents damage from static electricity (components grounded via attachment to case).
+- Also prevents damage from static electricity

 - Usually made of plastic, steel or aluminum.

-- Fans move air through the case:
+- Helps the fans move air through all components:

 - to replace warm air with cold air to keep components at stable temperatures